American Red Cross: Johnson & Johnson suit over Red Cross image

 On August 7, 2007, Johnson & Johnson (J&J) filed suit against ARC over its sub licensing of the International Red Cross image for the production of first aid kits and similar products, which it alleged competed with the company's products.
 The suit also asked for the destruction of all non-Johnson & Johnson Red Cross Emblem bearing products and demanded that ARC pay punitive damages and J&J's legal fees.

 The American Red Cross' position was that it had licensed its name to first aid kit makers in an effort to encourage readiness for disasters and that license revenues supported humanitarian work.
 J&J claimed that the American Red Cross's commercial ventures were outside the scope of historically well-agreed usage and were in direct violation of federal statutes.

 On May 14, 2008, a federal judge ruled against J&J. In June 2008, the two organizations announced a settlement had been reached allowing both parties to use the symbol.

 Court ordered consent decree

 The FDA took court action against ARC in response to deficiencies in their procedures for ensuring blood supply safety.
 The resulting consent decree outlines violations of federal law that ARC engaged in before 1993.
+The consent decree was amended in 2003 with penalties for specific violations.
 ARC paid millions of dollars in fines.

-ARC Biomedical Services instituted a standardized computer system to maintain the blood donor database; five National Testing Laboratories (NTLs) that test some six million units of blood annually; the Charles Drew Biomedical Institute, which provides training and other educational resources to Red Cross Blood Services' personnel; a Quality Assurance/Regulatory Affairs Department, which helps to ensure regulatory compliance; and, a centrally managed blood inventory system.
+ARC Biomedical Services instituted a standardized computer system to maintain the blood donor database, five National Testing Laboratories (NTLs) that test some six million units of blood annually, the Charles Drew Biomedical Institute, which provides training and other educational resources to Red Cross Blood Services' personnel, and quality assurance which helps to ensure regulatory compliance.

-The consent decree was amended in 2003 with penalties for specific violations.

 The FDA could impose penalties after April, 2003 up to the following maximum amounts: